jjordan-quantum/polygon-mempool-monitor/README.md

 The app comes with the ability to decode transaction input data for any UniswapV2 clone router, as well as Uniswap's V3 SwapRouter and NonfungiblePositionManager.

-Note:  The only reasone the name is 'polygon-mempool-monitor' is because it was originally created to monitor the mempool on Polygon, but I realized it will work with other chains.
+Note:  The only reason the name is 'polygon-mempool-monitor' is because it was originally created to monitor the mempool on Polygon, but I realized it will work with other chains.

 The steps to get this working are simple...